Photography Pricing, Part 1 | The Elephant In The Room | New Haven Connecticut

 And last, but definitely not least, let's talk about all of the more invisible but very regular expenses photographers accumulate on a monthly basis.

-This could be physical components like memory cards and external storage drives (to keep everyone's photos backed up for all eternity!), but many of these are also subscription-based services we utilize to operate our business.
+This could be physical components like memory cards and external storage drives (to keep everyone's photos backed up for all eternity!), but many of these are also subscription-based services that we utilize to operate our business.
 Off the top of my head, a few of the monthly payments I regularly make are to my website hosting, client gallery hosting, contract/invoice platform, Photoshop, online advertisements, and even the transaction fees that are taken out of all of my bookings.
 And let's not forget our dear Uncle Sam, who gets 6.35% of every session I receive.

 And then there's gas.
 Lots and lots of gas.